-During my senior year of high school, I applied to BSc programs and was accepted by the University of Western Ontario, the University of Toronto and Ryerson University.
-I did not follow through with those applications, however, because at that time I had made up my mind to go to India.
-Going to the land of my family’s origin was a great draw, along with my grandmother; soon I adjusted to going straight to dental school rather than first earning a degree in the physical sciences.
-The vast need for oral health care in India helped to make me a highly motivated dentist with a keen awareness of and concern for the desperate plight of India’s poorer classes in terms of having little to no access to adequate dental care.
+During my senior year of high school, I applied to BSc programs and was accepted by the University of Western Ontario, Toronto, and Ryerson University.
+However, I did not follow through with those applications because I had decided to go to India.
+Going to the land of my family’s origin was a great draw, along with my grandmother; soon, I adjusted to going straight to dental school rather than first earning a degree in the physical sciences.
+The vast need for oral health care in India helped make me a highly-motivated dentist with a keen awareness of and concern for the desperate plight of India’s poorer classes in terms of having little to no access to adequate dental care.

 While a dental student in India, I participated in extra-curricular activities: volleyball, track and field, basketball, dance, and extempore speeches.
 I was active in community outreach programs in rural villages all around the state of Punjab, serving in remote areas where patients could not afford to pay but required immediate dental treatment.

 After earning my DDS, I plan to pursue a residency position in Endodontics.
 I gained experience working as a dentist in India and have worked as a Dental Observer & Volunteer Assistant (2012-2015) in Canada, Florida, and California.

 I also spent long hours doing clinical shadowing at XXXX University in Montreal in 2014.
 In Houston, I have been serving as a community volunteer at The XXXX Day Care Center since November 2015 to enhance my community involvement.